elshnkhll/ROKU-TV-Private-Listening-ESP32/README.md

 ### Terminal

-You can use this Serial Terminal to see serioal output of your ESP32, it is free: https://robocallz.com/TTY/
+You can use this Serial Terminal to see serial output of your ESP32, it is free: https://robocallz.com/TTY/

 ### Player